 If the board of directors decides not to hold the above said general meeting of shareholders, this would mean that the intention of shareholders has not been ascertained as to whether or not defensive measures should be taken against a takeover proposal.
-Therefore, in order for the board of directors to obtain the approval of a general meeting of shareholders as to the enforcement of defensive measures against a takeover proposal again, in the case of (y) above, it will be necessary to obtain the approval of a general meeting of shareholders with respect to the enforcement of the relevant defensive measures by again convening a general meeting of shareholders.
+Therefore, in order for the board of directors to enforce defensive measures against a takeover proposal again, in the case of (y) above, it will be necessary to obtain the approval of a general meeting of shareholders with respect to the enforcement of the relevant defensive measures by again convening a general meeting of shareholders.

-6 The Board of Directors' Resolution to Make or Not to Make Gratis Allotment of Stock Acquisition Rights based on a Resolution of a General Meeting of Shareholders
+The Board of Directors' Resolution to Make or Not to Make Gratis Allotment of Stock Acquisition Rights based on a Resolution of a General Meeting of Shareholders

 Unless a takeover proposal is withdrawn by the relevant Proposing Party, the board of directors shall resolve, based on the results of the said procedures for ascertaining the intention of shareholders, to make or not to make gratis allotment of stock acquisition rights and disclose the details of such resolution.
-In other words, when the enforcement of defensive measures against a takeover proposal is approved at the said general meeting of shareholders (the "Approval of Taking Defensive Measures") and the Proposing Party becomes a Purchaser (as defined in 4.(1)? below) by performing its takeover proposal, the board of directors shall resolve to make gratis allotment of stock acquisition rights pursuant to the Fair Rules.
-Conversely, if the said general meeting of shareholders makes a Rejection of Taking Defensive Measures, the board of directors shall resolve not to make gratis allotment of stock acquisition rights pursuant to the Fair Rules.
-Proposing Party becomes a Purchaser of directors shall resolve not to make gratis allotment of stock acquisition rights pursuant to the Fair Rules.
+In other words, when the enforcement of defensive measures against a takeover proposal is approved at the said general meeting of shareholders (the "Approval of Taking Defensive Measures") and the Proposing Party becomes a Purchaser (as defined in 4.(1)7 below) by performing its takeover proposal, the board of directors shall resolve to make gratis allotment of stock acquisition rights pursuant to the Fair Rules.
 Conversely, if the said general meeting of shareholders makes a Rejection of Taking Defensive Measures, the board of directors shall resolve not to make gratis allotment of stock acquisition rights even when the Proposing Party becomes a Purchaser by performing its takeover proposal.

-7 Resolution to Make Gratis Allotment of Stock Acquisition Rights
+(7) Resolution to Make Gratis Allotment of Stock Acquisition Rights

 When the board of directors adopts a Resolution to Accept a Takeover Proposal, or when a general meeting of shareholders makes a Rejection of Taking Defensive Measures, no defensive measure shall be taken against the relevant takeover proposal.
-However, in other circumstances, if a Proposing Party (i) makes a public notice of commencement of a tender offer so that the ratio of ownership of share certificates, etc. will be twenty percent (20%) or more after the relevant purchase, or (ii) acquires or holds the Controlling Shares, etc. of the Company, the board of directors will, in order to lower the holding ratio of share certificates, etc. or the ratio of ownership of share certificates, etc. of the relevant person (a "Purchaser"), resolve to make gratis allotment of stock acquisition rights with restrictions on the exercise of rights by the Purchaser and its related parties, etc. (to be explained in detail in 4.(2) below; hereinafter referred to as the "Purchaser, etc.") or with distinctions of the Purchaser, etc. from other parties in relation to the acquisition of the stock acquisition rights with conditions for acquisition or in relation to the consideration for acquisition, as defensive measures under the Fair Rules.
-However, such resolution to make gratis allotment of stock acquisition rights under the Fair Rules can be adopted only (i) when the requirement for taking defensive measures only with a resolution of the board of directors has been satisfied as a result of the Proposing Party violating procedures of the Fair Rules, or (ii) when a general meeting of shareholders makes Approval of Taking Defensive Measures.
+However, in other circumstances, if a Proposing Party (i) makes a public notice of commencement of a tender offer so that the ratio of ownership of share certificates, etc. will be twenty percent (20%) or more after the relevant purchase, or (ii) acquires or holds the Controlling Shares, etc. of the Company, the board of directors will, in order to lower the holding ratio of share certificates, etc. or the ratio of ownership of share certificates, etc. of the relevant person (a "Purchaser"), resolve to make gratis allotment of stock acquisition rights with restrictions on the exercise of rights by the Purchaser and its related parties, etc. (to be explained in detail in 4.(2)4 below; hereinafter referred to as the "Purchaser, etc.") or with distinctions of the Purchaser, etc. from other parties in relation to the acquisition of the stock acquisition rights with conditions for acquisition or in relation to the consideration for acquisition, as defensive measures under the Fair Rules.
+However, such resolution to make gratis allotment of stock acquisition rights under the Fair Rules can be adopted only (i) when the requirement for taking defensive measures only with a resolution of the board of directors has been satisfied as a result of the Proposing Party violating procedures of the Fair Rules, or (ii) when a general meeting of shareholders makes Approval of Taking Defensive